 So all in all a great shopping experience with excellent customer service, huge selection of products with great photos, easy payment system and delivery...
 They just need to get more accurate fitting guidelines.
 If not for every article but for every brand.
 I hope Drjays continues to be successful and that other online shops follow suite.

-Let me start with just saying that Paypal is potentially a great online service.
-The website and payment system is very good and it makes online payment very easy without the need to always fill in all your details.
+Since I posted my first review Paypal seem to have taken on board a lot of complaints customers had with their service which is encouraging.
+The website and payment system is well designed and it makes online payment very easy without the need to always fill in all your details.

 Jodine Rose found this review useful